moorelabvanderbilt/moorelabwiki/eprocurement.md

 # Special situations
 ## You have a quote from a supplier
+This often happens if you get a special deal from the supplier or it's a quote-only product.

+Just enter the information as it appears on the quote.
+On the second page (where you enter the justification for the purchase) there's a box called **Attachments**.
+Upload the quote file using this box.

 ## Ship to a different location
+If you'd like to enter a different address than the lab address, type **SEE** in the **Ship-To Search** box on the first page of the requistion form.
+Enter the alternate address in the **Comment to Supplier** field after selecting a supplier.

 ## Supplier not in eProcurement
+If the supplier is not in eProcurement but you know that they accept purchase orders, you can request to add them to eProcurement.

+Search for "new supplier" in the **Supplier Search** box and select the only result that appears.
+Enter the supplier's information as prompted in the **Comment to Supplier** field.

 ## Supplier doesn't accept purchase orders
+If the supplier doesn't accept purchase orders, you'll need to contact one of the Peds Endo [administrative assistants](/admin-asst) and ask to use the P-card to buy it.
+The administrative assistants will work with you to get the purchase approved and put through.

+The P-card is just a credit card associated with the department, but to prevent people from buying delicious superfluous pizza and scary Halloween masks with grant funds, there is only one and it requires a lot of approvals to get stuff purchased with it.
+You won't have to do this very often, but if you need to buy something from a regular store (like a small fridge from Home Depot), you'll need to use the P-card.